Bennington-County-Coalition-for-the-Homeless-Slogan.png

 Q: Is there a waiting list at the 966 Main Shelter?

-A: 966 Main Shelter is on a first come, first basis with a rolling admission policy.
-This means that when you secure a bed, you are able to keep it until you have secured permanent housing, so long as the rules and regulations are followed.
+A: 966 Main Shelter is on a first come, first serve, with a rolling admission policy.
+This means that when you secure a bed, you are able to keep it through 90 days in hopes of having secured permanent housing by that end date (rules and regulations must be followed to maintain shelter access).

 Q: What is your main goal in providing the services that you do?